-Every Step of Thoracic Surgery
+Understanding Every Step of Heart Surgery

-Preparing for, undergoing, and recovering from thoracic surgery is a big undertaking that can seem pretty overwhelming.
+Preparing for, undergoing, and recovering from heart surgery is a big undertaking that can seem pretty overwhelming.
 As medical professionals dedicated to helping our clients make this transition as smooth as possible, we care about being there for patients by offering helpful resources to prepare you.

 The most common heart disease in the country, coronary artery disease occurs when blood flow to the heart is limited.
 Blood flow decreases to the heart when atherosclerosis (hardening of the arteries) causes fatty deposits called plaque to build up on the inside of blood vessels, blocking blood flow.
 The lack of oxygen from the decreased blood causes chest pain or in cases of complete blockage, death of a heart muscle (heart attack).
 High blood pressure, smoking, high cholesterol levels, and diabetes are all major risk factors for coronary artery disease.